How Strong is VSaaS ROI Really?By John Honovich, Published Nov 16, 2010, 07:00pm EST

 In the video surveillance market, cloud based solutions, generally referred to as Video Surveillance as a Service (VSaaS) are getting significant attention.
 Indeed, we are tracking over 25 VSaaS providers already.

 As these providers step up their marketing pushes, claims of great advances are being made.
-Recently, Axis made an ROI pitch for their AVHS service and Cernium pitched the business case of their Archerfish offering.
+Recently, Axis made an ROI pitch for their AVHS service [link no longer available] and Cernium pitched the business case of their Archerfish offering.
 We are quite familiar with both offerings as we have completed and published in-depth test reports on each - see our Axis AVHS test results and Archerfish test results.

 What Do You Think?

 We are skeptical about the overall ROI and the specific business cases made by vendors.
 Two key reasons: